 A long while back most of the World War II gaming I did was skirmish stuff with Battleground WW2.
 I really enjoyed the tactics of small unit infantry action and along with a tank or two that game handled it pretty well.
 Larger forces for smaller scales wasn’t something I was interested in.
 This attitude was mimicked with my 40K gaming also.
 After a while, interest in skirmish-type gaming sort of waned some playing 40K and BGWW2 a lot simultaneously.
 I was itching for something different.

-Flames of War was making some noise as trial rules were making the rounds on TMP and it caught my interest.
+Flames of War was making some noise as trial rules, making the rounds on TMP, and it caught my interest.
 15mm wasn’t a scale I was too keen on painting, but the idea of company-sized engagements with combined arms sort of hooked me.
 What absolutely got me into FoW though was a local mini gaming club that met monthly at a local library.
 Those guys were really into historical gaming (and miniature wargames in general) and that really drove me to play Flames of War.

 I enjoyed the combined arms aspect of the game, while still retaining a company-sized force.
 The telescopic range was also interesting with longer ranges being longer distances.
 Yeah, artillery really should be off board assets but with the idea of telescopic ranges, it allowed me to field a few guns on the table which looked cool.
 I liked the idea of target experience being the factor for how easy it was to inflict casualties.
 I liked the idea that hits on a unit could impede movement and shooting so that casualties weren’t the only means to cripple command of a force.